olibrook/zeromq-demos/README.md

     ./bin/zeromqdemos-main

-Which will set up a producer, 3 consumers and a collector, each running in a separate process with the collected results printed to stdout.
+which will set up a producer, 3 consumers and a collector, each running in a separate process, with the collected results printed to stdout.